actually-colab/desktop/README.md

 ### The Kernel

 This process is started by the kernel hidden renderer process and communicates with the main process via IPC.
+Normally this is taken care of for you if you are using the desktop companion, but you may prefer to launch it manually if you run into issues or we don't support your platform.

+#### Starting the Kernel Manually

 ```bash
 jupyter notebook --NotebookApp.open_browser="False" --NotebookApp.allow_origin="*" --NotebookApp.token="CHOOSE A TOKEN VALUE"